codeserk/website/content/posts/page/security-and-cookies.md

 * <a rel="noreferrer noopener" href="https://support.google.com/chrome/answer/95647" target="_blank">Google Chrome</a>
 * <a rel="noreferrer noopener" href="https://support.mozilla.org/es/kb/Borrar%20cookies" target="_blank">Firefox</a></li><li><a rel="noreferrer noopener" href="https://support.apple.com/kb/ph21411?locale=es_ES" target="_blank">Safari</a>

-You can get more information about cookies on websites such as <a rel="noreferrer noopener" aria-label="esta (opens in a new tab)" href="https://www.cookiesandyou.com/" target="_blank">this</a>.
+You can get more information about cookies on websites such as <a rel="noreferrer noopener" aria-label="this (opens in a new tab)" href="https://www.cookiesandyou.com/" target="_blank">this</a>.